With Their Land In Flames, Aboriginals Warn Fires Show Deep Problems In Australia

 "Not a single thing is left.
 It's all absolutely, completely destroyed."

 Butler has been burying kangaroos and wallabies that were killed in the blaze.
-But he's seen one large grey kangaroo still alive and the tracks of some wallabies.
+But he has seen one large grey kangaroo still alive and the tracks of some wallabies.
 A few birds have returned.
 But there's no food for them, so Butler is putting out hay for the kangaroos and chicken feed for the wallabies.

 "Wallabies are like long-legged goats.
 They'll eat anything."

-Butler and his wife once used this place to hold camps and workshops on Aboriginal culture.
+Butler and his wife once used this place to hold camps and workshops on aboriginal culture.
 They had a program for troubled indigenous youth.
 School groups would come to learn about native art, history and food.
-Fire was a key issue they'd teach about.
+Fire was a key issue they would teach about.

 "Fire in this place is our friend," he says.
 "Fire has been used to maintain, to look after this whole continent forever."